bmarolleau/cdp-mesh-tutorial/README.md

 ### Chaos Testing in production

-1.Check your application resilience by killing pods.
+Finally, you can check the application resilience by killing pods.
 Note that dedicated Chaos engineering tools exist to do so, like `Chaos Monkey`, `Litmus` or others.
 Here a simple kill will do the job, but tools exist for more complex scenarios.

 `oc exec $(oc get pods -l app=details -o jsonpath='{.items[0].metadata.name}') -- pkill ruby`